 “They can’t handle that… they will play… they will miss instruction… it’s not possible!!”
 That is what went through my head.
 But do you want to know a secret??

-I hated taking RR breaks as a class all the years before.
+I really loathed taking RR breaks as a class all the years before.

 I hated standing there with 14 kids, while 3 boys and 3 girls went in, nagging them not to play, telling them to be quiet and to hurry up… oh and make sure you wash your hands and only get 2 paper towels and 1 squirt of soap.
 It wasn’t fun for ANYONE!